 These Bylaws may be altered, amended or repealed and new Bylaws may be adopted by a majority vote of the Board of Directors at any regular or special meeting.
-Bylaw amendments will be provided to must also be approved by the Idaho Public Charter School Commission.
+Bylaw amendments will be provided to the Idaho Public Charter School Commission.